 How about Schieffelin's sense of humor?

-The Schieffelins and Gird set up assay offices at the old Brunckow Mine.
-In February 1878 they began, finding success.
-Their first mines were the Ground Hog, the Owl Nest, Lucky Cuss, and the Tough Nut!
-A "contentious" deal brought them the Contention mine.
+The Schieffelins and Gird created assay offices at the old Brunckow Mine.
+After February 1878 they had success.
+Their first mines were the Ground Hog, Owl Nest, Lucky Cuss, and Tough Nut!
+A “contentious” deal brought them the Contention mine.

-They were among those who wrote the Tombstone Mining District's bylaws.
+They helped write Tombstone Mining District’s bylaws.
 They recorded the District in April 1878.

-Word spread about Tombstone Mining District and the silver strikes.
+Word spread about Tombstone’s Mining District and the silver strikes.
 From 1879 to 1882, Tombstone attracted experienced mining men.
-The suppliers and caterers of miner's needs followed.
+Suppliers and caterers of miner’s needs followed.
 Town expansion began quickly!

 Click For Tombstone's Mining History Story>

 Tombstone Arizona is high desert: Chihuahuan Desert.
 Water tends to be scarce.
-As an 1879 new miner in town, your immediate need is access to water!
+For 1879 miners in town, your immediate need is access to water!

 A few natural springs were around.
-Trouble is, some men had taken "ownership" of them.
+Trouble is, some men had taken “ownership” of them.
 They began charging inflated prices for drinking water.
-Miners nicknamed the place "Gouge-Eye" - but its official name was Watervale.1
+Miners nicknamed one place “Gouge-Eye.”
+But its official name was Watervale.1

-Mr. D.S.
+D.S.
 Chamberlain had two wells near town.
-He offered cart water to miners for cost.
-A better deal.
-His problem was unreliable wells, especially in the dry times of year.1
+He offered cart water to miners for a better deal.
+His wells were unreliable, especially in dry times of the year.1

 Alpheus Lewis was a character in Tombstone Arizona history.
 He filed the Richmond townsite claim in early 1879, southwest of today's town.
 Lewis purchased a nearby spring, planning to pump water from it, but it never happened.1

 The Girard Gold and Silver Mining Company had its own water supply.
-It was the talk of the town!
-Started on February 11, 1882.
+The talk of the town, started on February 11, 1882!
 It became a source for the Tombstone Water Company.

 Historically, miners looking for work generally settled on the West side: Gird Camp, or called Upper Town.
 (Today locals still refer to town as "Uptown.")
 New folks often used a tent or lean-to.
 But some built adobe houses right off.